Tschirnhausen bundles of covers of the projective line: Motivation and analogy from number theory

-For $d = 4$, the difficulty of sieving out maximal orders is already far too hard in the arithmetic setting.
+For $d = 4$, the difficulty of sieving out maximal orders is already too hard in the arithmetic setting.
 For case of not necessarily maximal orders when $d = 4,5$, see \cite{sameera3} for a description of $\pi^{arith}$.
-In these cases, the nonmaximal version of $\pi^{arith}$ is described as the maximum of a continuous piecewise linear function supported on a polytope; in these known cases, this matches the possibly singular version of $\pi^{geo}(B,g)$.
+In these cases, the nonmaximal version of $\pi^{arith}$ is described as the maximum of a continuous piecewise linear function supported on a polytope; in these known cases, this matches the version of $\pi^{geo}(B,g)$ including singular curves.